 - verify a candidate's identity.
 Identification checking guidelines can be found on the GOV.UK website - obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available - schools that work with children between 8 and 18 years old must recognise that the 'relationships and associations' that staff have in school and outside (including online), may have an implication for the safeguarding of children in the school.
 Where this is the case, the member of staff must speak to the school (Childcare Act 2006 as amended) - verify the candidate's mental and physical fitness to carry out their work responsibilities.
-A job applicant can be asked relevant questions about disability and health to establish whether they have the physical and mental capacity for the specific role - verify the person's right to work in the UK.
-If there is uncertainty about whether an individual needs permission to work in the UK, follow advice on the GOV.UK website. - if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate and verify professional qualifications, as appropriate - carry out prohibition check for all staff with QTS - complete a risk assessment for each volunteer to decide whether they need to do an enhanced DBS check or not.
-(Please note even if it is decided an enhanced DBS is to
+A job applicant can be asked relevant questions about disability and health to establish whether they have the physical and mental capacity for the specific role - verify the person's right to work in the UK, including EU nationals.
+If there is uncertainty about whether an individual needs permission to work in the UK, follow advice on the GOV.UK website. - if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate and verify professional qualifications, as appropriate - verify professional qualifications, as appropriate.
+The Teaching Regulation Agency's (TRA) Employer Access Service should be used to verify any award of qualified teacher status (QTS), and the completion of teacher induction or probation. - carry out an online search on shortlisted candidates to help identify any issues that are publicly available online.
+Shortlisted candidates will be informed before online searches are carried out.
+Ensure that evidence of these checks has been retained